 White sand in a horseshoe-shaped bay, sheltered by hills and lush palm trees.
 Can you feel the breeze?
 Hear the ocean swirl?
 The unique thing with Playa Flamenco is the total absence of civilization.
-Not a single hotel.
+No cruise ships.
 No restaurants along the beach.
-Nothing.
+Nothing but a couple of beach villas scattered among the palm trees behind the shore.
 It’s just you, the sun, and the occasionally pelican flying over.

 This is it.
 “The beach” finally found.
 Not to disappoint you, but it wasn’t Maya Bay on Phi Phi Islands.
 Despite my love for the DiCaprio movie.

-So how do you find this beach?
+So how do you find this place?
 Pack your bag and head to Puerto Rico in the Caribbean.
-Just off the country’s east coast, about half way to the British Virgin Islands, there is a small island called Culebra.
+Just off the country’s east coast, about half way from the British Virgin Islands, there is a small island called Culebra.
 On the northern side of the island, sheltered behind the western cape, you will encounter a bay of sand.
 There it is.
 The Flamenco Beach.

 Chart a turboprop in San Juan and fly straight to Culebra in 30 minutes.
 Or you can take the boat from Fajardo on the east coast of Puerto Rico.
 Whatever your choice of transportation, you will arrive at the island city of Dewey.
 And you don’t have to walk far for that true Caribbean feeling.
 Colorful houses.
 The mañana-mañana attitude.
 Moustache wearing men with open shirts waiting for the bar to open.
 All you have to do now is to grab a taxi and you will be surrounded by crystal clear water in less than an hour.